lonsty/musicftdl/docs/usage.rst

     $ musicftdl download -s <SINGER_MID>

-* Download all songs of a album by it's album_mid :
+* Download all songs of an album by it's album_mid :

 .. code-block:: console